 The team would need to rebuild as their star players left Detroit either by being waived, traded, or through retirement.
 Luckily for Pistons fans, the losses that piled up in the rebuilding phase brought them Grant Hill via the NBA Draft.
 However, despite his great play, there was never enough of a cast around him to make a playoff run.

 However, around the time Hill left Detroit, the franchise began making strides towards another championship caliber build.
 Ben Wallace was acquired as part of the Grant Hill trade.
 Chauncey Billups was acquired via free agency and Richard Hamilton was brought in through a trade with Washington.
-Tayshaun Prince was drafted in 2002 and the final piece of the puzzle was when Ben Wallace signed on in 2004.
+Tayshaun Prince was drafted in 2002 and the final piece of the puzzle was when Rasheed Wallace signed on in 2004.
 Cruising through the 2004 playoffs, Detroit knocked off Milwaukee in five games before sending the New Jersey Nets home in seven.
-A tough six game series against the Indiana Pacers set the stage for Detroit to match up for the LA Lakers in the NBA Finals.
+A tough six game series against the Indiana Pacers set the stage for Detroit to match up against the LA Lakers in the NBA Finals.
 Despite the loaded LA roster with Kobe Bryant, Shaquille O’Neal, Gary Payton, and Karl Malone, the Pistons took home the trophy after five games.
 Nearly repeating the next season, the Pistons came within one game of another title.
 They would earn a spot in the Eastern Conference Finals six straight times.

 Click here for additional information about the Detroit Pistons.
-This great franchise has been the home to many unforgettable players including Isiah Thomas, Joe Dumars, Ben Wallace, Chauncey Billups, Dennis Rodman, Grant Hill.
+This great franchise has been the home to many unforgettable players including Isiah Thomas, Joe Dumars, Ben Wallace, Rasheed Wallace, Chauncey Billups, Dennis Rodman, Grant Hill.

 If you own a Detroit Pistons suite, we can market your luxury suite for the dates you choose not to use or are unable to attend.